moodoapplication/homebridge-moodo/README.md

 # homebridge-moodo

+**IMPORTANT: If you update this plugin from v1 to v2, you have to change the configuration as described below.**

 Moodo plugin for [Homebridge](https://github.com/nfarina/homebridge).
 Moodo](https://moodo.co) is the only diffuser to enable mixing scents and personalizing them to your taste.
 This plugin can be used to expose your Moodo devices to Homebridge with support for
 * On/off